randomtestfive/randomtestfive.github.io/class/csci489/blog/index.md

 254's 2018 went 53-0-0, giving them a winrate of 1, here's everyone else.

- * Team 148 had the second highest winrate of 0.927
+ * Team 148 had the second highest winrate of 0.927.
  * 9 teams had a winrate of zero, losing every match they were in.
- * ???
+ * 252 teams had a winrate of exactly 0.5, winning half of their matches.

 ![Histogram of Winrates](/assets/image/csci489/hist.png)
 *data from [thebluealliance](https://thebluealliance.com/apidocs/v3)*